home-assistant/home-assistant.io/source/_integrations/easee.markdown

 A circuit corresponds to a circuit breaker in the building electrical distribution panel.
 Each circuit have a fuse rating assosiated.
 Several chargers can be connected to the same circuit and they will then share the current that is allowed by the rating of that circuit.
 Chargers can also be connected to different circuits and will thus not share the current with other chargers, but will still be limited by and shre the site fuse rating.

-A charger corresponds to a pysical charging station.
+A charger corresponds to a physical charging station.

 ## Options